-If I had just her, it would have done ~80 less damage.
-Pretty much a worth of damage.
+If I had just sigil of silence her, it would have done ~80 less damage.
+Pretty much a sigil of silence worth of damage.
 Considering how it's free, I see no reason not to abuse my range.

 Now we start getting multiple uses of combos.

-If you've done enough damage early game, you can often get a kill at Lvl 4, especially if your jungler shows up.
+If you've done enough damage early game, you can often get a kill at Lvl 4, if one hasn't come about already: double so if your jungler shows up.
 I can't emphasise how important it is to land chains.
 That slow and snare gives an extra second or two to land those auto attacks.
 The difference between an enemy on 30hp and living, or you getting your reward.

 Or, conversely, you can turn it on its head.
 Maybe you're the one being ganked.
 In alot of cases a low- HP enemy will follow the jungler to get a kill.
 After all, if they die, surely you must as well right? or at least burn summoners to do so?

-Wait in the the low HP mid lane, the jungler, and proceed to walk away laughing.
+Wait in the sigil of silence the low HP mid lane, the jungler, and proceed to walk away laughing.

 This requires abusing your 3.5s mark time to the full.
-By waiting, you allow your to come back off CD, adding more damage to your rotation, that many don't expect.
+By waiting, you allow your sigil of silence to come back off CD, adding more damage to your rotation, that many don't expect.

 A lot easier to pull off with modest CDR - read: blue buff.
 Best used as a sudden aggressive move - the CDR means you don't need to wait to launch a killing offensive in most cases, although its still a good habit to get into.

 Even without it, you can pull it off sometimes.
 The sudden switch in play style throws people off.